MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

      While most are required, you can choose to add additional components such as [**pretrained models**](deploy-pretrained-microsoftml-models.md).

+   + Accept the Microsoft R Client license terms.

+   + Accept the Microsoft R Open license term.
+Microsoft R Client is built on [Microsoft R Open](r-open.md), Microsoft's enhanced distribution of R. Setup installs the correct version of R Open for you automatically.

 1. Without internet access, we recommend disabling the _auto-update check_ feature so that R Client can launch more quickly.
 Do so in the `Rprofile.site` file by adding a comment character (#) at the start of the line: `mrupdate::mrCheckForUpdates()`